DM8AT/ObjectGL/README.md

 Here you can look up what changed accross the versions.
 Here is a list of all code related chages that happend after the last major release:
 - Added support for framebuffers
+- The window class supports a function that is called on the "Window Resize" event